-

-Shu Puer "Yin Gui" (音歸) 2020 from Xing Yang Cha: a clear base for every day
+Shu Pu'er "Yin Gui" (音歸) 2020 from Xing Yang Cha: A Clear, Everyday Essential

-This tea is a 2020 harvest shu pu'er (熟普洱, Shú pǔ'ěr) produced by the Xing Yang Cha (興样茶, Xìng yàng chá) factory under the intriguing name "Yin Gui" (音歸, Yīn guī).
-The tea comes from the Yunnan province and is presented in the classic form of a 357-gram cake Bing Cha (饼茶, Bǐng chá).
-This is a classic, reliable, understandable and functional shu pu'er for every day.
-The Xing Yang Cha factory produces various types of pu'er, and "Yin Gui" is one of their products in the moderately aged shu pu'er category.
+This 2020 Shu Pu'er (Shú pǔ'ěr) tea is produced by the Xing Yang Cha (Xìng yàng chá) factory under the intriguing name "Yin Gui" (音歸, Yīn guī).
+The tea originates from Yunnan Province and is presented in the classic 357-gram Bing Cha (饼茶, Bǐng chá) cake form.
+It is a classic, reliable, understandable, and functional Shu Pu'er for everyday use.
+Xing Yang Cha produces various types of Pu'er, and "Yin Gui" is one of their moderately aged Shu Pu'er products.

 The name "Yin Gui" (音歸, Yīn guī ) : the return of sound

-The name "Yīn Guī" can be translated from Chinese as "Return of Sound" or "Return of Music".
-This is a rather poetic name that does not directly indicate the taste, but hints at some harmonious or returning aftertaste sensation from the tea.
+The name "Yin Gui" (Yīn Guī) can be translated from Chinese as "Return of Sound" or "Return of Music."
+It's a rather poetic name that doesn't directly refer to the taste, but hints at a harmonious or returning sensation in the tea's aftertaste.

-The tea was made from 2020 raw materials.
-At the moment, it is about 4.5 years old - this is the age when shu puer has already managed to soften significantly after the fermentation process ("vodui"), but has not yet acquired the deep notes of many years of aging.
-This age often provides a good balance between the formed taste and the lingering energy of the tea, which meets the expectations of a "clear base".
+The tea was made from 2020 tea leaves.
+It's currently about 4.5 years old—an age when shu pu-erh has already softened significantly after the fermentation process (vodui), but hasn't yet acquired the deep notes of years of aging.
+This age often provides a good balance between the mature flavor and the lingering energy of the tea, which meets the expectations of a "clear base."

 Taste and aroma: a clear base with character

-Yin Gui is a clear working shu.
-The so-called base.
-This means that you can expect a classic, recognizable shu puer profile from it, without extreme or unusual notes.
-However, it has its own characteristics:
+Yin Gui is a straightforward, working shu, or base tea.
+This means you can expect a classic, recognizable shu pu-erh profile without any extreme or unusual notes.
+However, it does have its own unique characteristics:

-- Pleasant Round Bitterness: Unlike the sharp bitterness of young sheng, there is a pleasant and round bitterness that adds structure and balance to the taste.
+- Pleasant, round bitterness: Unlike the sharp bitterness of young sheng, this tea has a pleasant, round bitterness that adds structure and balance to the flavor.

 - Light tobacco aroma: A light tobacco note in the aroma is a fairly common note for shu pu-erhs, adding brutality and warmth to the profile.